varnish/fluffh/README.md

 ## Why CDB?

-CVMFS uses SQLite databases to store the filesystem metadata.
+CVM-FS uses SQLite databases to store the filesystem metadata.
 SQLite is great, but a lot more complex than CDB.
 CDB is a simple key-value store that is very fast and very simple.
 It is also made to be read-only, which is perfect for our use case.